RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 * `/usr/lib/sendmail`-compatible mailer, like exim

 ## Setup
-* create a "fat"/shaded  jar using:
-`mvn clean install -Prelease`
+* Create a "fat"/shaded jar using `mvn clean install -Prelease`.
+If you have issues, check the [build page](../Installation-and-Development/Building-whois/).
 * Copy `whois-db/target/whois-db-<version>.jar` to whois root directory and rename to `whois.jar`
 * Copy the files `tools/hazelcast.xml`, `whois-commons/src/test/resources/log4j2.xml` from the repo to the whois root directory
 * Copy `whois-commons/src/test/resources/whois.properties` from the repo to whois root directory and rename to `properties`